bnzk/django-mailprotector/README.rst

 Django Mailprotector
 ============

 A reusable Django app that protects email addresses, in various ways.
+Django 1.8+, no dependencies.

 Installation
 ------------